 “The NFL isn’t even real anymore it’s all betting and fixed I am convinced.“

-While these may be conspiracy theories, the fact that bettors are feeling this way and sharing it online suggests they’re ready to gamble on other sports which they perceive as not being in sportsbooks’ pockets.
+While these may be conspiracy theories, the fact that bettors are feeling this way and sharing it online suggests they’re ready to gamble on other sports that they perceive as not being in sportsbooks’ pockets.

-Displays of knowledge versus carefree ignorance
+US gambling sector: Displays of knowledge versus carefree ignorance

 As well as getting hot under the collar over results, football gamblers liked to demonstrate their knowledge.
 They liked to list out all of their bets for the day, emphasizing what came in either with the ✅ emoji (used 1.5x more) or the 💰 ✅ emojis (used infinitely more).

 These bettors were also keen differentiate themselves from others gambling on football.
 They were 4.5x more likely to use the word ‘public’, often criticizing bets the general population had made.

 “Chris Olave over 63.5 rec yards ✅ I’ve won 12 straight Nfl bets now.“